clrpoon/Cs337-Project3/bbb/data/nlu.md

 - i want to eat
 - what's for dinner
 - what's for lunch
 - i want food
 - walk me through a recipe
-- Walk me through a recipe from AllRecipes.com
+- walk me through a recipe from AllRecipes.com
-- Show me a recipe
+- show me a recipe
-- I am looking for a recipe
+- i am looking for a recipe
 - show me food
 - let's cook
+- i need a recipe
+- give me a recipe
+- show me how to cook [lasagna](food)

 ## intent:recipe_search_for
 - walk me through a recipe for [lasagna](food)